software-mansion/protostar/website/docs/cairo-1/03-project-initialization.md

 ## Creating a project

-To create a new Protostar project, run `protostar init-cairo1 ` command followed by the name of your project.
-For example:
+To create a new Protostar project, run

 ```shell
 protostar init-cairo1 my-project